Tapeworm infection - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata; Taenia solium; Taeniasis

 Call for an appointment with your health care provider if you pass something in your stool that looks like a white worm.

-In the U.S., laws on feeding practices and the inspection of domestic food animals have largely eliminated tapeworms.
+In the United States, laws on feeding practices and the inspection of domestic food animals have largely eliminated tapeworms.